gbm1015/belly-button-challenge/README.md

 5. Displayed each key-value pair from the metadata JSON object on the page.

-6. Updated all the plots when a new sample is selected.
+6. Updated all the plots when a new sample was selected.

 7. Deployed the app to a free static page hosting service, GitHub Pages.
-It is posted at https://gbm1015.github.io/belly-button-challenge.github.io/
+Posted at https://gbm1015.github.io/belly-button-challenge.github.io/

 8. Submitted the links to the deployment and the GitHub repository, while ensuring that the repository had regular commits and a thorough README.md file.